Not sure how to connect Bluetooth headphones to Mac? Here’s what you can do.

 Check out how to use multiple headphones on Mac for a more detailed guide.

-What to Do With Audio Problems in Bluetooth Headphones Connected on Mac
+Troubleshooting Audio Problems in Bluetooth Headphones Connected to Mac

 Now you know how to connect your headphones to your Mac, but getting them connected might not be your only problem.
 If you find that you have audio glitches with your Bluetooth headphones, there are steps you can take to fix them.

 - Sound delays: If your audio is coming through with a delay, check out our guide on how to fix audio lag with Bluetooth headphones.

 - Quiet Audio: This guide will help you boost the volume of your Bluetooth headphones if your sound is low.

 - No Audio: If your headphones are connected, but no sound plays, check out our guide on how to fix it.

 - Audio Stutters: If your audio keeps cutting out, follow this guide to fix the problem.

 If problems persist, you should check if the Bluetooth versions and the Bluetooth audio codecs of your headphones and audio source match.
 Mismatching them reverts to a lower setting that may affect your sound quality.

 Now you should be able to connect any Bluetooth headphones to your Mac without issues.
 Hopefully, you can also fix any problems with the connection you might encounter and keep on listening uninterrupted!